How to Create a Project Team Charter

 5. Resources and Support

-In addition to supporting your team, a charter is a useful tool for securing project budget and resources.
-Once these items are in place, work the team to plan resource allocation as per your mission and objectives.
+A team charter can help secure the project budget and resources.
+Once these items are in place, work with the team to plan resource allocation as per your mission and objectives.

 7. Negotiation and Agreement